thhart/javaWsDiscovery/README.md

 is responding.
 If your device is not detected, please send a network recording of your UDP traffic.

+Please check my modifications to https://github.com/thhart/onvif-java-lib if you want to use it for Onvif management.

  -- Thomas Hartwig, June 2015